christy511/Personalised-Fitness-Analytics-Program/README.md

 - **Data-Driven Decision Making:** Employs a data-centric approach to tailor workout recommendations, ensuring they are scientifically sound and aligned with modern fitness standards.
 - **Dynamic Workout Generation:** Generates workouts dynamically, offering a wide variety of exercises to meet diverse fitness goals, from weight loss to muscle building.

-## Testing Framework
-A comprehensive testing framework was developed to ensure the reliability and user-centric performance of the program.
-This includes:
-- Function-level unit tests to validate the logic of workout adjustments based on user inputs.
-- Integration tests to assess the seamless operation of input handling, algorithmic customization, and workout generation components together.

 ## Optimizations
 Throughout its development, the program was refined for efficiency and scalability, including:
 - The application of mathematical models to accurately scale workout intensities.